dbohdan/pago/README.md

 # List all entries organized in a tree.
 pago show

-# Find entires by a name regular expression.
+# List entires with a name that matches a regular expression.
 pago find fo

-# Select and entry interactively using a fuzzy finder
+# Select an entry interactively using a fuzzy finder.
 pago show --pick

 # The same as `pago show --pick foo`.
 Starts the search with `foo`.